rvtr/Cookie-Clicker-C64/README.md

 - [@Orteil](https://orteil.dashnet.org/) (for making the original cookie clicker game)

 Notes:
-- Due to the way I have everything set up my commits will appear as commits by drskinner.
+- Due to the way I have everything set up, some of my commits will appear as commits by [@drskinner](https://github.com/drskinner/)
-- Editing program lines larger than 80 characters on the C64 (or on an emulator) will result in parts of them being deleted.
+- Editing program lines larger than 80 characters on the C64 (or on an emulator) will result in parts of them being deleted